j05u3/chats_manager/README.md

 * Display the message statuses.
 * Firebase authentication with Google.
 * Basic templates display support through the `private_constants.dart` file.
-* Only works on web for now (not mobile or other platforms).
+* Only works on web (desktop and mobile), not native apps for the time being.

 ## Roadmap: